Mitch Haniger: 2018: All-Star

 Coming off a productive yet injury-shortened rookie campaign, Haniger hit .272/.358/.488 with 18 home runs and 67 RBIs in 94 games before the All-Star break.
 He hit a game-winning 10th inning home run against the Rays on June 1.
 Haniger was named to the 2018 MLB All-Star Game, his first All-Star Game selection.

 Haniger's breakout season ended with a .285/.366/.493 slash line with 58 runs, 26 home runs, 93 RBIs, and 7 sacrifice flies in 157 games, finishing 11th in AL MVP voting.
 His 15 game-winning RBIs ranked 6th in the major leagues.
 He posted a bWAR of 6.5, 8th-best among American League (AL) position players.
 He reached base at a high frequency, ranking 11th in on-base percentage and tied for 12th in walks in the AL. In addition, he displayed excellent defense in the outfield.
 His 12 outfield assists tied for the most in the majors with Billy Hamilton.
 He tied for 10th in the AL with 5 defensive runs saved, while leading AL right fielders with 8 errors.
 Other defensive metrics, including Ultimate Zone Rating and Outs Above Average, rated him as a below-average outfielder.

 In November, Haniger played for the MLB All-Stars team in the 2018 MLB Japan All-Star Series.
 He batted .222 in the six-game exhibition series.

 2019–20: Slowed by injuries

-Following the departure of teammates including Robinson Cano, Nelson Cruz, James Paxton and Edwin Diaz in the offseason, Haniger found himself as the new leader of the rebuilding Mariners team.
+Following the departure of teammates including Robinson Canó, Nelson Cruz, James Paxton and Edwin Diaz in the offseason, Haniger found himself as the new leader of the rebuilding Mariners team.
 The Mariners also considered trading Haniger to the Atlanta Braves after the 2018 season.

 After a slow start, in which he hit .220/.314/.463 with 15 homers in 63 games, Haniger was placed on the injured list (IL) with a ruptured testicle after fouling off a fastball into his groin area on June 6.
 He was not wearing a protective cup.
 He missed the remainder of the season after also suffering a sports hernia and back and leg pain.

 Haniger missed the 2020 season due to surgeries for the sports hernia and a herniated disc.